repositoryadmin/SLERepository/SLEDataset/README.md

 ## Description of experiment

-Measurements were obtained from a group of 15 healthy adults (10 men and five women).
+Raw linear acceleration sensor measurements were obtained from a group of 15 healthy adults (10 men and five women).
 Considering smartphone's local coordinate system, the following positions were tested:

 1.	**Pocket.** Smartphone is carried in the front right trousers’ pocket.
 Z-axis is pointing in the walking direction and y-axis is pointing in the opposite direction of the floor.
 Smartphone’s position is fixed.
 2.	**Bag.** Smartphone is carried in the pocket inside the bag.
 Its x-axis is pointing in the walking direction and its screen is turned away from the user's body so that the z-axis is parallel to floor.
 Smartphone's position is fixed and the bag is handheld.
 3.	**Hand-reading.** Smartphone is held by the user in the right hand in front of him/her so that the screen is parallel to floor and pointing in the opposite direction of the floor.
 Smartphone's y-axis is pointing in the walking direction and its position is fixed.
 4.	**Hand-swinging.** The user is holding the smartphone in the right hand, which is lowered.
 Smartphone's y-axis is pointing in the walking direction and its screen is turned towards the user's body so that the z-axis is parallel to floor.
 Smartphone's position is fixed.

 Sensor data were acquired using Samsung Galaxy S7 edge smartphone.
 They were sampled at 100 Hz with standard deviation of 8 Hz together with timestamps.
 Next, sensor data were resampled to 100 Hz using linear interpolation.

 Two independent sets of field tests were conducted for two straight test paths: 15- and 108-m-long.
 Every person walked each path carrying the smartphone as in the previously described four scenarios at three different steady walking speeds: slow, normal and fast.
 People self-selected walking speeds to their preference, but were asked to maintain the walking speed as similar as possible during all tests for the same speed.